Posted on: June 21, 2021

 The old bridge in Amsterdam Red Light District.

-The Amsterdam engineering start-up, MX3D, announced the location last week at the official opening of the construction site on the NDSM werf in the North of Amsterdam.
-The company started as a small design studio but has now created a whole company around the 3D printed bridge.
-The plan to build a 3D printed bridge was announced earlier this year in June.
-The deputy mayor of Amsterdam has now revealed the location.
+The Amsterdam engineering startup, MX3D, announced the location for the bridge at the official opening of the construction site on the NDSM werf in the North of Amsterdam.
+The company started as a small design studio but has now created a whole company around the 3D printing bridge.
+The plan to build a 3D printed bridge was announced back in June 2014.
+The deputy mayor of Amsterdam revealed the location.

 The design mockup of the 3D printed bridge.
 Picture by: Olivier de Gruijter.

 The reason for building the bridge on the canal-side of the Red Light District is that the canals there are relatively narrow.
 The 3D printed bridge will span 8 metres over the water and will be four metres wide.
 Because this is a world first, it will also be a test of the technique on it’s suitability for further use.
 The aim of 3D steel printing is to use it for more complex conditions, such as high buildings.
 As a kick-off project it makes sense to start with a smaller bridge over a canal in the city centre.